jo-ui/Ethio-Tour/README.md

 # Ethio-Tour

-A tour guide web app, built using MERN stack.
+A complete tour guide and booking web app, built using MERN stack.